gbxyz/pepper/README.md

 - `transfer PARAMS`

-    object transfer management (see below)
+    object transfer management See ["OBJECT TRANSFERS"](#object-transfers) for more information.

 - `clone TYPE OLD NEW`